Genesis 3:21-24. 21 And the Lord God made for Adam and for his wife garments of skins and clothed them.

 22 Then the Lord God said, “Behold, the man has become like one of us in knowing good and evil.
 Now, lest he reach out his hand and take also of the tree of life and eat, and live forever—”23 therefore the Lord God sent him out from the garden of Eden to work the ground from which he was taken.24 He drove out the man, and at the east of the garden of Eden he placed the cherubim and a flaming sword that turned every way to guard the way to the tree of life.

 God wants us to live forever, that’s why he offered the tree of life in the first place.
-But now that we are infected with sin, living forever would be dying forever.
+But now that mankind has been infected with sin, living forever would be dying forever.
 It would be getting worse and worse without end.
 Without hope.
 And so God, in his grace, drives the first family from the garden and blocks the way to the tree of life.

 Death is inevitable.
-Read Genesis 5 and you will see over and over this phrase “and he died.”
+Keep reading into Genesis 5 and you will see over and over again this phrase “and he died.”
 Everyone dies.
 Why?
 Because everyone is born dying.
 Both physically and spiritually.
 Without a work of God’s grace, we are all moving further and further away from God.
 A destiny, that apart from a divine intervention, will lead to death.

 What is that intervention?
 What will prevent our death?
 Death…and then life.

-This is our union with Christ – union with Christ’s cross so that we might experience Christ’s resurrection.
-Union with Christ’s death defeating death.
+This is our union with Christ – union with Christ’ death defeating death.
 A death that removes all of sin’s power over us.
 Sin can no longer control us or kill us.
 What’s the worst thing that can come as the result of our sin?
 Death.
 But now in Christ, death is actually the best thing that could happen to us.